enasequence/ena-ftp-downloader/README.md

 ## Results Window

+1. Local Download Directory
+Select a location on your file system which you have write access to.
+The Downloader will calculate the total size of the files you select for downloading and check if the selected file system location has enough space.

+2. Remote Files
+The available files are displayed separately by type.
+* FASTQ
+* Submitted
+* SRA

+If there are no files available of a given type, the corresponding tab will be disabled.

+Use the checkboxes in the Download column to selectively pick the files you want or click Select All.

+Click the Start Download button to download the selected files in the currently active tab sequentially.

+Note: Start Download only acts on the files selected in the current tab.
+To download files in a different tab, please wait for the current downloads to complete.

+If a file you've selected for downloading already exists in the selected download directory, and if the MD5 information for the file is available (either from and accession search or included in the loaded Report file) the Downloader will compute the MD5 checksum of the existing file and compare it against the target MD5.
+If the MD5 is verified, the Downloader will mark the file as successfully downloaded and move on.

 ### Requirements for the File Report
 The Report file should contain at least one of the following file